aerogear-attic/cordova-showcase-template/CONTRIBUTING.md

 ```
 > **Note**: To run the app in an emulator, you must have an emulator currently running when entering the above command.

-# Developing the Cordova Showcase Application Template to demo latest SDK

 ## Work with Different Backend Services

 By default the app will use the backend services that are running on [a dedicated OpenShift cluster](https://security.skunkhenry.com:8443) for demonstration purpose.